How to choose your modules

 - Some modules have restricted availability and places are allocated on a first-come, first-served basis.

-- If there is a timetable clash or a module that is no longer running, you will be contacted by a Student Support Adviser to select a different module.
+- If there is a timetable clash or a module that is no longer running, you'll be contacted by a Student Support Adviser to select a different module.

-- Once an option module is full, you will not be able to select it and so you will have to make another choice.
+- Once an option module is full, you won't be able to select it and so you'll have to make another choice.

 Your module selection is not confirmed until your timetable has been released.